Public-Public Partnerships:An Alternative Model to Leverage the Capacity of Municipal Water

 In addition to serving as a clearinghouse for communities facing privatization, we alert public officials and concerned citizens about the risks of privatization and the economic, social and environmental benefits of public, locally accountable water operation.

-People have won real victories in protecting their water resources — from the small coastal town of Montara, California, to the highlands of Cochabamba, Bolivia, to the great city of New Orleans.
-Over the last three years, public resistance stopped at least 17 possible sales and concessions of public water systems to private companies.
-Food & Water Watch worked with local coalitions in several of these communities, including Trenton, Milwaukee, Akron and Marion, Ind.
+People have won real victories in protecting their water resources.
+Over the last decade, public resistance has stopped dozens of possible privatization deals, and community organizing has secured local, public control of a number of water and sewer systems from private companies.
+Food & Water Watch has worked with local coalitions in several of these communities, including Trenton, Milwaukee, Akron and Marion, Ind.